rtaibah/jekyll-blog/_posts/blog/2008-10-21-compositing-with-metacity-another-look.md

+---

-title: Compositing With Metacity -- An Early Look
+title: "Compositing With Metacity -- An Early Look"
 author: rami
+layout: linuxologist
-permalink: /2008/10/compositing-with-metacity-another-look/
+permalink: /2008/10/21/compositing-with-metacity-another-look/
-tags: Metacity, Linux, Compositing, Linuxologist
+categories: [Blog]
+tags: [metacity, linux, compositing]
+summary: "When the [compositing capabilities](http://en.wikipedia.org/wiki/Compositing_window_manager) of Spiftacity [merged into the Metacity trunk](http://blog/s.gnome.org/metacity/2007/12/19/compositor-on-trunk/), it caused a fair bit of stir among GNOME users.
+Included in version 2.21.5 of GNOME, though hidden from casual users, the compositing showed a lot of promise but remained just something to play around with."

+---

 When the [compositing capabilities](http://en.wikipedia.org/wiki/Compositing_window_manager) of Spiftacity [merged into the Metacity trunk](http://blog/s.gnome.org/metacity/2007/12/19/compositor-on-trunk/), it caused a fair bit of stir among GNOME users.
 Included in version 2.21.5 of GNOME, though hidden from casual users, the compositing showed a lot of promise but remained just something to play around with.